Chani (character): Dune Messiah

 Twelve years later in Dune Messiah, Paul remains completely loyal to Chani.
 With their breeding program in mind, the Bene Gesserit are desperate to regain control of Paul's bloodline, and are fearful of the effect Chani's "wild" genes may have on their offspring.
 Wishing to rid himself of their machinations, Paul negotiates with the Bene Gesserit Reverend Mother Gaius Helen Mohiam: "You may have my seed, but not my person ...
 Irulan banished and inseminated ...
 You may have my seed for your plans, but no child of Irulan's will sit on my throne."
-Of course, artificial insemination is prohibited in the wake of the Butlerian Jihad, and the idea of it is as horrific to the Sisterhood as the loss of the "precious Atreides genes".
+Artificial insemination is prohibited in the wake of the Butlerian Jihad, and the idea of it is as horrific to the Sisterhood as the loss of the "precious Atreides genes".

 Irulan, herself Bene Gesserit-trained, secretly feeds Chani contraceptives to prevent her from conceiving an Imperial heir.
 However, Chani eventually changes to an ancient Fremen diet to enhance fertility; Irulan is unable to interfere, and Chani soon becomes pregnant.
 Tragically, Chani dies giving birth to the twins Ghanima and Leto II.
 His intricate plan coming to fruition, the Tleilaxu agent Scytale offers to "resurrect" Chani as a ghola in return for Tleilaxu control of the empire, but Paul has him killed.
 Through his prescience, Paul can see that Chani's death during childbirth is far less painful and cruel than her possible future fates had she survived.